AlyxionCore40/Artificial-Intel-Applications-ITAI-2372/README.md

 ## About Me

 I'm building toward a career as an **AI Analyst / AI Implementation Specialist**, with a focus on understanding both the technical capabilities of AI systems and how those technologies can be responsibly applied to real-world organizational challenges.
-My interest lies at the intersection of technology and operations — identifying where AI can meaningfully improve efficiency, accuracy, and decision-making within existing business processes, while keeping governance, ethics, and human impact at the center of implementation.
+My interest lies at the intersection of technology and operations.
+Main interest is to be able to identify where AI can meaningfully improve efficiency, accuracy, and decision-making within existing business processes.
+At the same time, in belief of AI implementation should keep governance, ethics, and human impact at the center of the process.

 ## Course Overview

-This course explores the practical application of AI within real-world business, industrial, and public-sector processes.
-It covers how AI systems are selected, evaluated, integrated, and governed across industries such as healthcare, manufacturing, logistics, finance, government, agriculture, and transportation — with emphasis on understanding how work actually happens inside organizations, mapping decision points in workflows, and identifying where AI can responsibly improve outcomes.
-Through labs, case analyses, process-mapping exercises, and applied projects, this course builds workforce-ready skills aligned with AI analyst, AI implementation, and AI operations roles.
+This course explores the practical application of AI in real-world business, industrial, and public-sector environments.
+Main key focuses on how AI systems are selected, evaluated, integrated, and governed across industries such as healthcare, manufacturing, logistics, finance, government, agriculture, and transportation.
+The course emphasizes understanding how work is performed within organizations, mapping decision points in workflows, and identifying where AI can responsibly improve efficiency and outcomes.
+Through lectures, case analyses, process-mapping exercises, and applied projects, the course develops workforce-ready skills for roles such as AI analyst, AI implementation specialist, and AI operations professional.

 ## Skills & Technology